 Antenna Field (18ST386)

-The Antenna Field site (18ST386) is located on the Jesuit plantation of St. Inigoes in St. Mary's County,
+The Antenna Field site (18ST386) is located on the former Jesuit plantation of St. Inigoes in St. Mary's County,

 Maryland.
 In the 1980s, planned construction at the Naval Electronic Systems Engineering Activity (NESEA)